Quantile Regression with Censoring and Endogeneity: Computation

 \subsection{CQIV Algorithm}

 The algorithm to obtain CQIV estimates is similar to Chernozhukov and Hong (2002).
 We add an initial step to estimate the control variable $V$.
-We name this step as Step 0 to facilitate comparison with the Chernozhukov and Hong (2002) 3-Step CQR algorithm. \
+We number this step as 0 to facilitate comparison with the Chernozhukov and Hong (2002) 3-Step CQR algorithm. \

-\textbf{Remark 2} (Step 0).
-A simple additive strategy is to estimate the control variable using the empirical CDF of the residuals from the first stage OLS regression of $D$ on $W$ and $Z$. \ More flexible non-additive strategies based on quantile regression or distribution regression are described in the previous section.